breakin/snestistics/docs/tutorial-2.md

 What is a function?
 ===================
-Our current concept is a function.
+Our current concept is that a function is a continuous range.
 We realize that since the games are not written in a high-level language that have consistent calling conventions this might not be a good fit for all games.
-This is an area where we are constantly trying to come up with new concepts for and each new game will probably push us to improve here.
+This is an area where we are trying to come up with new concepts for and each new game will probably push us to improve here.
+The next step is probably that a function is a collection of ranges but that will not be enough!

 Closing words
 =============
 Working iteratively with labels is extremely powerful.
-The auto-annotator is very fun to play around with and when it works it saved so much work.

 [Here](code/tutorial2.labels) is the full labels file if you want to experiment with it.
+We will post a new one after each tutorial step so that you can follow along!